From Downsizing to Restyling, Here's What Empty Nesters Need in a New Home

 1. One-Story Designs – The huge two- or three-story house plans are out for this segment of the population.
 Who wants to navigate stairs when you can have everything on one floor?
 Empty nesters emphasize efficiency and ease of upkeep/maintenance.
 But they also want luxury amenities like a gourmet kitchen, a master bath with spa features, a grilling porch, and a “getaway” room – all on the main level.

 It’s not so much the square footage.
-Empty nesters look for the ease and convenience of 1-level home plans like this delightful Acadian-style house with more than 1,900 sq. ft. of living space, an open floor design, 3 bedrooms, 2 full baths, 3 garage bays, and covered front and rear porches (House Plan #142-1090).
+Empty nesters look for the ease and convenience of 1-level homes like this delightful Acadian-style house with more than 1,900 sq. ft. of living space, an open floor design, 3 bedrooms, 2 full baths, 3 garage bays, and covered front and rear porches (Plan #142-1090).

 2. Master Suite on the Main Floor – As empty nesters anticipate their senior years, a master suite on the main floor will make getting around the house much easier.
 Today’s plans feature split master bedroom designs – where the master suite is situated on one side of the home and the rest of the bedrooms on the opposite side – with the Great Room as a “divider.”
 This floor plan allows greater privacy and quiet moments – especially when there are guests, and the kids (and grandkids) are visiting.

-The floor plan (left) of a 3-bedroom, 2-bath Tuscan-style home plan shows a split master bedroom design – with the master bedroom (right) placed across the Great Room and away from the other bedrooms (House Plan #153-1906).
+The floor plan (top) of a 3-bedroom, 2-bath Tuscan-style home shows a split master bedroom design – with the master bedroom (bottom) placed across the Great Room and away from the other bedrooms (Plan #153-1906).

 3. Large Walk-in Closet(s) in the Master Suite – Say goodbye to crammed clothes and belongings in small closets and cabinets.
 Hello, large walk-in closet where clothes and accessories can be organized properly and neatly.
 An extra walk-in closet can also be installed inside the master bathroom.